spy-js/spy-js/README.md

 #### License
 Documentation and code samples in this repository are licensed under MIT.

-spy-js tool source code itself is not open, please refer to the tool EULA for more details.
+spy-js tool itself is not open source software, please refer to the tool EULA for more details.